 Remember that you and your estranged child are both in uncharted waters; they may not have the words to tell you what went wrong, or what you’re supposed to do about it.
 That’s why I’m going to give you lots of ideas to find your way back to them, even if they don’t know what they need from you.

-Keep an open mind and an open heart as we go forward; you’ll need these to mend the relationship, if it’s possible to mend.
+Keep an open mind and an open heart as we go forward; you’ll need these in order to mend the relationship.

 Self-Compassion is Key

 You are a loving, lovable, and still growing adult child yourself.
 You may be surprised by the idea that finding compassion in your heart, not for your child but for yourself, can help you overcome estrangement.